 Frank Rewold and Son (FRS), based in Rochester, Mich. was selected for construction management.
 FRS has expertise in the installation of geothermal renewable energy systems and LEED standards, as well as experience in historic buildings and new office buildings.

-The buildings are scheduled to open in spring 2019.
+The buildings are scheduled to open in late 2020.
 Ford House will continue to offer tours, events on the grounds and special programming during construction.